makas005/microcoap_ed/README.md

 All functions regarding network operation are removed, leaving only encode and decode functions.

+## Building
+microcoap_ed uses CMake as a build system.
+To use cmake create a build directory and navigate into it, then run `cmake <path_to_source>`.
+If you build directory is inside the projects root dir, use `cmake ..` for example.

+CMake will use the default generator, this will most likely be Unix Makefiles on Unix systems or Visual Studio project files on Windows systems.
+To change use the `-G` option.
+If you want to build using mingw on Windows for example, run `cmake -G "MinGW Makefiles" ..`, if you want to use Ninja run `cmake -G Ninja ..`.

+CMake will now create the build files.
+Run the build tool you created the build files for (`make` or `ninja` for example), or use `cmake --build .` to let CMake run the build for you.
+Output library will be in `build/src`.

+## Running tests
+To run the tests, run CMake with target group test: `cmake [-G "Your Generator"] -DTARGET_GROUP=test ..`.
+Then build: `cmake --build .`.

+You can then use ctest to run all tests by simply calling `ctest`.

 ## Licenses
 Following libraries or parts of libraries are used (with licenses):
 |Library|License|Description|